KrutzOtrem/Shin-s-Overlays/README.md

 ### GB

-For Game Boy enjoyers, the grids are colored to match the original GB palette, and you'll find five different overlay layers. *Overlay1 to 3* follow the same structure as the others, but *Overlay4* features a green transparent background that mimics the original Game Boy's screen palette. *Overlay5*...
-To be honest, I probably overdid it.
-If you want a DMG look, that’s entirely possible with Overlay2 and some specific colorization settings.
+For Game Boy enjoyers, the grids are colored to match the original GB palette, and you'll find three different overlay layers. *Overlay1 to 2* follow the same structure as the others, but *Overlay3* features a green transparent background that mimics the original Game Boy's screen palette.

 Since everyone’s taste is different, I recommend experimenting with emulator colorization settings to see what works best for you.
-That said, these overlays were designed with GBC (Game Boy Color) palettes in mind.
+That said, these overlays were designed with GBC (Game Boy Color) colorization in mind.
 I know some consider that blasphemy, but personally, I think the color definition is quite solid.
-Plus, the overlay colorization I used brings those GBC tones closer to the classic DMG feel.
+Plus, the overlay palette I used brings those GBC tones closer to the classic DMG feel.

-If you're aiming for a more old-school vibe, *Overlay4* probably gets you the closest.
-My personal favorite is *Overlay2*, paired with *GBC* colorization and *simple blending*.
+If you're aiming for a more old-school vibe, *Overlay3*, *GBC* colorization, *Accurate* color correction with *Simple* interframe blending probably gets you the closest.

 ## Feedback